Buying at Auction

 You can book a telephone bid on any lot where the lower guide price is no less than £80 or, where no guide price has been published, when you are prepared to bid a minimum of £80.
 A member of our Client Services team will phone you shortly before the lot becomes due, and will take your instructions and bid on your behalf within the saleroom.
 Furthermore, you should be able to hear the auctioneer’s voice at the rostrum.

 A buyer's premium of 18% plus VAT is charged on all lots purchased at auction.
 There is a surcharge of 4.95% plus VAT for internet bidding.

 All lots should be paid for no later than close of business on the Tuesday immediately following each auction or within 24 hours of receipt of your invoice and difficulties will arise if you are unable to comply with this condition.
 For Bidders collecting from The Auction Centre we accept cash and all major debit cards.
 For Absentee Bidders not present in The Auction Centre we accept BACS electronic transfer or GAP Payment Request via the-saleroom.com for live internet bidders.
 We are unable to accept card payments unless you are present in The Auction Centre.

 Collection, Delivery and Shipping

-British Toy Auctions is open for collections on the Monday and Tuesday immediately after each sale from 9am to 5.00pm.
+British Toy Auctions is open for collections on the day of the sale, and also on Monday and Tuesday from 9.30am to 5.00pm.
 Please always remember that the lots purchased are at your own risk from the fall of the hammer, and it is therefore in your own interests to remove your purchases as soon as possible, and certainly no later than close of business on Tuesday immediately following the auction.
 We operate a local porter delivery service (small charge applies), and we also have an in-house packaging department which ships goods anywhere in the UK or abroad.